Perfect Female Trapezius: Exercise Motivation and Inspiration

 Dumbbell Upright Row

-The dumbbell upright row is a great exercise to build immediate strength in your trapezius muscle.
+The dumbbell upright row is one of the great trap exercises to build immediate strength in your trapezius muscle.
 Start in a standing position with a dumbbell in each hand, palms facing your body, and your arms hanging down slightly in front of your hips.
 As you exhale, use your side shoulders to lift the dumbbells up as close to your body as possible until you can nearly touch your chin with the weights.
 Your elbows should be out like wings at the top position.
 Pause for a count of two and lower down to the starting position.
 Repeat for 10-15 reps.

 Trainer Tip: Looking for a challenge?
 Do single-arm upright rows.

-The dumbbell shrug is a simple dumbbell exercise similar to the upright row, just without the lifting of the weights, that targets the trapezius muscle.
+The dumbbell shrug is one of the most effective exercises for traps, as it isolates the muscle.
 If you have a set of dumbbells, you can do this exercise anywhere.
 Stand with dumbbells in each hand extended downward at your side with palms facing your body.
 Lift the dumbbells by elevating or shrugging your shoulders as high as possible.
 Hold this position for a second before lowering to the starting position.

 A strong, toned upper back will improve your posture and reduce your risk of injury and muscle loss.
 It’s time to get toned traps in 2017!